Linaro/website/_pages/windows-on-arm.md

   class: header_2021_2 theme_banner
   title_row: true
   title: Windows on Arm Project
-  description: |
+  description: >
     Linaro is working with Arm, CIX Technology, Microsoft and Qualcomm to build a Windows on Arm ecosystem which supports native development.
-We believe nativ development is key to unlocking better user experiences and broader adoption of Windows on Arm platforms.
+We believe native development is key to unlocking better user experiences and broader adoption of Windows on Arm platforms.
   image: /assets/images/content/iStock-667012914_sm.jpg
 flow:
   - row: container_row